KarateKamiOW/ProjectAL/README.md

 The Code here, is everything so far done.
 Code done in C# using Unity Game Engine

+#/6/24
+Hey

+-Been a while again.
+My last class started and as a result, slowed down progress a bit, but there is still so much added, and so much more to come.

+-First and foremost, within the next 2-3 weeks I want to release what I call my 'Developers Demo!', a short executable of my game hosted Here!

+-A very short playable demo to showcase everything I've worked on so far!
+  -Why call it a developer demo?
+Because its super short, and without sound.
+So what's in it?
+  -Targetting 3 repeatable quests.
+(1 currently)
+  * I've made quests very easy to add, the difficult(more time consuming) part comes in when I try to design the new maps.
+  * 2 Usable skills.
+In the demo, you will not be able to swap them, but in future builds you will.
+  * Over 12 guns to use/buy.(Number will increase exponentially over time)(Or at least by a lot).
+  * Start menu(Working on it now)
+  * 7 Species to play as.
+As of now, there is no difference between the playable alien species, but in the future, each will come with a unique passive.
+  * 1 Boss
+  * 3 enemy types
+  * + More

+-Yeaa developer demooo.
+Now onto whats been added -Melee Weapons!(Spears) Spears function differently from weapons.
+Left click to spear strike and gain a charge.(Max charges vary per spear)

+  -Right click to throw the spear, expending all charges and dealing bonus dmg based on the # of charges used.
+(Spear then takes time till resummon)

+  -Spears need more tidy up time, and won't be in the developers demo.

+  -Added new enemy-> HopBox.
+The hopbox hops to your location and damages players who touch it!

+  -Reworked hit effects and muzzle flash.
+It's starting to look a lot better.

+  -Added new map.
+This map features the hospital, school, gym and more.
+(Most likely wont be available in demo ): )

+  -Finally added in game time.
+This is important as a lot of the gameplay revolves around this.

+  -As mentioned earlier(I think), every action you do will cost you time, adding to your daily 'time limit'.

+  -Once full (100/100), the day is over, and the player will age a day (+1/10).

+  -Actions such as using gym equipment, will cost you money and time, but will boost your stats immediately.

+  -Travelling across to different maps also costs time.

+  -Added moving platforms.

+  -Cleaned up enemy logic.
+Theres still more work to do here, but at least they should stop floating off of ledges..

+  Anyways thats it for now.
+I may be in class, but I believe updates will soon come at a rapid pace.
+A lot of the groundwork has been layed, now it's time to start adding to it, making it look like, and beefing it.

 # 5/10
 BACK ONCE AGAIN
 -Been about a month since the last update but the work hasn't stopped!